 Step 1: Click here to request an application.
 Within 2 business days you will be emailed a link to the online application.

 Step 2: Complete the online application and upload the required documents that are listed above.
 If you are using a mobile device, scan your documents prior to uploading.
 Suggested apps: PhotoScan, Notes (Apple) or Genius Scan (Android).
 Documents must be legible, clear and print full size on 8.5x11" paper, with the exception of a drivers license image.
 Tip: When scanning a document, lay it flat on a solid colored background.
 Do not hold it in your hands or scan at an angle.
 Remember, you need clear, sharp images.
+We do not accept screenshots/images of your phone screen.

 Step 3: Your application will be reviewed and you will be notified if it is Provisionally Accepted or Rejected.